 In 1996, the Service and the Swinomish Indian Tribal Community began cooperating to establish special regulations for migratory bird hunting.
-The Swinomish Indian Tribal Community is a federally recognized Indian Tribe consisting of the Suiattle, Skagit, and Kikialos.
+The Swinomish Indian Tribal Community is a Federally recognized Indian Tribe consisting of the Suiattle, Skagit, and Kikialos.
 The Swinomish Reservation was established by the Treaty of Point Elliott of January 22, 1855, and lies in the Puget Sound area north of Seattle, Washington.

-For the 2008-09 season, the Tribe requests to establish a migratory bird hunting season on all areas that are open and unclaimed and consistent with the meaning of the treaty.
-The Tribe requests to establish duck, merganser, Canada goose, brant, and coot seasons opening on the earliest possible date allowed by the final Federal frameworks for the Pacific Flyway and closing 30 days after the State of Washington closes its season.
+For the 2009-10 season, the Tribe usually requests to establish a migratory bird hunting season on all areas that are open and unclaimed and consistent with the meaning of the treaty.
+The Tribe usually requests to establish duck, merganser, Canada goose, brant, and coot seasons opening on the earliest possible date allowed by the final Federal frameworks for the Pacific Flyway and closing 30 days after the State of Washington closes its season.
 The Swinomish Tribe requests an additional three birds of each species over that allowed by the State for daily bag and possession limits.

 The Community normally anticipates that the regulations will result in the harvest of approximately 300 ducks, 50 Canada geese, 75 mergansers, 100 brant, and 50 coot.
 The Swinomish utilize a report card and permit system to monitor harvest and will implement steps to limit harvest where conservation is needed.
-All tribal regulations will be enforced by tribal fish and game officers.
+All Tribal regulations will be enforced by Tribal fish and game officers.

-On reservation, the Tribal Community proposes a hunting season for the abovementioned species beginning on the earliest possible opening date and closing March 9, 2009.
+On reservation, the Tribal Community usually proposes a hunting season for the abovementioned species beginning on the earliest possible opening date and closing March 9, 2010.
 The Swinomish manage harvest by a report card and permit system, and we anticipate harvest will be similar to that expected off reservation.

 We believe the estimated harvest by the Swinomish will be minimal and will not adversely affect migratory bird populations.
-We propose to approve the Tribe's requested 2008-09 special migratory bird hunting regulations.
+Upon receipt of the 2009- 10 Swinomish hunting proposal, we propose to approve the Tribe's requested 2009-10 special migratory bird hunting regulations.